 Originally created to address high-cost health care, Medicare statutorily excluded hearing care, dental, and vision from coverage – exclusions the program maintains today.
 Even Medicare supplemental insurance (Medigap), which is private health insurance intended to pay for costs and services that original Medicare does not cover, generally does not extend coverage to hearing aids.
 With 10,000 baby boomers reaching the age of 65 every single day and studies showing that one in three people between the ages of 65 and 74 have hearing loss, hearing health coverage is more important than ever.

 Medicare covers an increasingly large part of the population as the baby boomer generation ages into the program.
-As of 2019, nearly 62 million Americans are enrolled in Medicare.
-Of that, over 38.5 million are enrolled in original Medicare and over 23 million individuals – or one in three – are opting to enroll in Medicare Advantage and other health plans.
+Currently, over 62.6 million Americans are enrolled in Medicare.
+Of that, over 37.5 million are enrolled in original Medicare and over 25 million individuals – or one in three – are opting to enroll in Medicare Advantage and other health plans.
 Of those individuals enrolled in Medicare Advantage, nine out of 10 report that they are satisfied with their coverage.

 According to a recent survey of American consumers, approximately one in three people between the ages of 65 and 74 have hearing loss and nearly half of those older than 75 have difficulty hearing.
 Hearing loss is associated with higher rates of isolation, depression, dementia, and falls that require hospitalization.
 Just mild hearing loss doubles the risk of dementia, while those with severe loss are 5 times more likely to develop dementia.
 Research shows a link between hearing loss and other serious health issues, yet Medicare only provides diagnostic hearing and balance exams if ordered by a physician and does not extend to hearing aids or hearing tests.